05F8D7FE-F378-62E4-C3C6C220E0F51970

 Local, Sustainable, and Humane Sourcing

-• Know Your Source Program: A purchasing philosophy that seeks to partner with
+Our purchasing philosophy seeks to partner with:

 • FarmSource Partners: grow, raise, or catch; produce, dairy, eggs, seafood, and meat.
 They allow us to serve the freshest and highest quality products to our guests.